ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 Vim key mappings allow you to customize the meaning of typed keys, and I would count them among the fundamental Vim configuration tools.
 In the context of this series, key mappings are mostly used to define shortcuts for calling commands and functions that would be tedious to type out in full (similar to aliases in, say, the Bash shell).
+This section is a whirlwind tour through Vimscript key mappings, from the basic definition syntax to practical mappings actually used in this tutorial.

 ### Writing key mappings
-The `Key mapping` chapter in the documentation file `map.txt`, which you can access with `:help key-mapping`, contains the official documentation of key mappings.
+The official documentation of key mappings lives in the `Key mapping` chapter of the Vim documentation file `map.txt`, and you can access it with `:help key-mapping`.
 I will summarize here what I deem necessary for understanding the key mappings used in this series.

-The general syntax for defining a key mapping is
+The basic syntax for defining a key mapping is
 ```vim
 :map {lhs} {rhs}
 ```